Widdershin/katana/README.md

 katana
 ======

 A CLI app for code katas.
+Hone your mind.